Wondera-AI/mlx/README.md

 # Distributed Neural Network Experiment Manager

-Simply train neural networks and manage experiments on a Ray clusters in Pytorch.
+Simply train neural networks and manage experiments on a Ray clusters in PyTorch.
 This library easily distributes model training using Torch's Distributed Data Parallel, whilst using Ray to automatically manage actors, tasks, heads and workers.

 ## Python Packages Used:
 - **Ray Train**: creates train job in Ray enviroment